-The actual bonus pool can range from 0% to 200% of target (with performance between the established levels determined on a straight-line basis), depending on the levels of adjusted income from operations and transformation services revenue and whether the threshold for both metrics is met.
-Under the 2018 plan, if the Company failed to achieve the threshold level of adjusted income from operations, regardless of the level of achievement of transformation services revenue, then the bonus pool would not be funded and no bonuses would be payable under the plan.
+The potential bonus pool ranged from 0% to 200% of target (with performance between the established levels determined on a straight-line basis), depending on the level of achievement of the AOI, revenue and employee engagement score goals and whether the threshold for each metric was met.
+Under the 2021 plan, if the Company failed to achieve the threshold level of AOI margin, then regardless of the level of achievement of the AOI, revenue or employee engagement score goals, the bonus pool would be reduced by the amount necessary (including to zero) to ensure that the Company achieved the threshold level of AOI margin before any bonuses were paid.
+As a result, the full bonus pool was at risk in the event of a failure to achieve the threshold level of AOI margin, including the possibility that no bonuses would be payable under the plan.